 Disease Fact Sheets

-The Snohomish Health District Communicable Disease Program investigates certain diseases to find the source of a disease or outbreak in order to stop any ongoing spread of illness.
+The Snohomish County Health Department Communicable Disease Program investigates certain diseases to find the source of a disease or outbreak in order to stop any ongoing spread of illness.

 To ensure the health and safety of the community, when a contagious disease is confirmed in a place where people are in close contact (such as schools, daycares, and nursing homes), we follow up with the people who might be exposed to the disease as a result.